JesseBonanno/IndeterminateBeam/README.md

 ### Creating a Beam

-The creation of a `Beam` instance involves the input of the beam length (m) and optionally the input of the Young's Modulus (E), second moment of area (I), and cross-sectional area (A).
-E, I and A are optional and by default are the properties of a steel 150UB18.0.
+The creation of a `Beam` instance involves the input of the beam length (m) and optionally the input of the Young's modulus (E), second moment of area (I), shear modulus (G) and cross-sectional area (A).
+E, I, G and A are optional and by default are the properties of a steel 150UB18.0 (except G which is infinity).
 For a beam with constant properties, these parameters will only affect the deflections calculated and not the distribution of forces, unless spring supports are specified.
+If G is not specified an infinite shear stiffness is used which corresponds to the Euler-Bernoulli beam method.
+If G is finite then timoshenko beam theory is applied and shear deformations are considered.

 ```python
 from indeterminatebeam import Beam